REST API Authentication In Atlassian using Microsoft Entra ID (Previously known as Azure AD) as OAuth Provider

 • Select the Authentication type and navigate to Oauth/OIDC tab, then click on Configure.

-• From the drop down select Azure AD as OAuth Provider.
+• From the drop down select Microsoft Entra ID (Previously known as Azure AD) as OAuth Provider.

-• Enter the Tenant ID, that you will find in the Azure AD console.
+• Enter the Tenant ID, that you will find in the Microsoft Entra ID (Previously known as Azure AD) console.

 • Enter the attribute value against which we received the username in the Postman response.